Wednesday, August 31, 2022

 I would love to test that hypothesis—except for one thing: other than his Declaration of Intent, the one sign of Hugh's existence in Lafayette, the man seemingly disappeared.
 Among other research difficulties, that was one detail which made me doubt that either of the men was actually named Stevens.

-Though each journey was separated by almost precisely one year, the two Stevens men both took the same route to get to Indiana—from County Mayo to Liverpool, sailing to New Orleans and then northward on the river routes landing them at or near the river port at Lafayette—and completed the first step in their naturalization process at the same local courthouse.
+Though each journey was separated by almost precisely two years, the two Stevens men both took the same route to get to Indiana—from County Mayo to Liverpool, sailing to New Orleans and then northward on the river routes landing them at or near the river port at Lafayette—and completed the first step in their naturalization process at the same local courthouse.
 After that, John stayed in Lafayette, but Hugh disappeared.
 I sometimes find myself blinking and wondering whether I simply imagined that second immigration journey.
 Whatever happened to Hugh?

 Not that his home turf back in Ireland was in any shape to provide supporting documentation.
 Seldom were there any passenger records at that tumultuous time, back in Ireland, to corroborate what we found on the American side.
 Nor have I been able to construct any reasonable explanation for where Hugh went, or any logical argument to demonstrate that any other man by that same name might actually have been our Hugh.